Feeling good about that swap to diet soda, right?

-We should be upfront in saying that there are not a significant number of clinical studies evaluating the impact of artificial sweeteners on reproductive health and fertility outcomes.
+We should be upfront in saying that there are not a significant number of clinical studies available for review on PubMed when evaluating the impact of artificial sweeteners on reproductive health and fertility outcomes.

 As with many areas of emerging research, our initial knowledge has emerged from animal studies.
 Some of the outcomes of artificial sweetener exposure in animal models include:

 Even though they are worth mentioning, these studies must be interpreted with caution.
 As you know, laboratory research does not always translate well from animals to humans.
 Moreover, many of the animal studies used significantly higher amounts of artificial sweeteners than any of us would ever consider adding to our diets.

 Moving our attention away from animal studies, there have been a handful of human clinical trials that have evaluated the impact of artificial sweeteners on reproductive outcomes.